wishonia/wishonia/public/globalSolutions/dfda/blueprint-summary.md

 - More families go bankrupt from treatable conditions
 - More cures stay locked behind regulatory barriers

 Don't wait.
-Join at [CureDAO website link] with your $1 contribution and get your referral link to start making change happen today.
+With your $1 contribution and get your referral link to start making change happen today.

 Remember: The cures exist.
 The technology exists.
 All we need is enough people standing together to demand access to them.